-Up to 80% of women who regularly use chemical hair relaxers are at risk of developing a disease
+Up to 80% of women who regularly use chemical hair relaxers are at risk of developing cancer

 While the first hair relaxer was invented in 1909, these products only became popular among Black women at the end of the last century, as most actresses, models, and entertainers in the media chemically straightened their hair.